zio/zio/docs/datatypes/contextual/has.md

 val combined: Has[Logging] with Has[RandomInt] = logger ++ random
 ```

-You might ask: what's the use of `Has` if the resulting type is just a mix of two traits?
-Why aren't we just relying on trait mixins?
+### Binding Services

-The extra power that is given by `Has` is that the resulting data structure is backed by an _heterogeneous map_ from service type to service implementation, that collects each instance that is mixed in so that the instances can be accessed/extracted/modified individually, all while still guaranteeing supreme type safety.
+The extra power that is given by `Has` is that the resulting data structure is backed by an _heterogeneous map_. `Has` can be thought of as a `Map[K, V]` which keys are _service types_ and values are _service implementations_. from service type to service implementation, that collects each instance that is mixed in so that the instances can be accessed/extracted/modified individually, all while still guaranteeing supreme type safety.

-ZIO internally can ask `combined` using `get` method to determine wiring configurations:
+ZIO internally can ask `combined` using `get` method to determine binding configurations:

 ```scala mdoc:silent:nest
 // get back the Logging and RandomInt services from the combined values: